Pointers on feeling lighter and leaner on Turkey Day, courtesy of Hungry Girl.

-2. Go for lean, white meat turkey to get the most bang for your calorie-buck.
-Dark meat has about 15 percent more calories and 30-40 percent more fat than light meat.
+2. Go for lean, white meat turkey to get the most bang for your calorie buck.
+Dark meat has about 15 percent more calories and 30 to 40 percent more fat than white meat.
 And ditch the skin while you're at it (that's where most of the fat hangs out!).

 3. Drink plenty of H2O throughout the day and during the big meal.
 It'll keep you hydrated and clear-minded (so you'll be less likely to make bad food choices), and it'll help fill you up faster.